utdata/icj-cli-tools/lectures/git/git-01-git-intro.md

 There typically three steps to committing code in git:

-- `git status` to check what files have changed, etc.
 - `git add` to stage files that have changed.
 - `git commit` to commit (or save) the files.
 We'll add a comment at the same time.
 - `git push origin <branch>` to publish the changes to Github.

-You'll repeat these steps a lot.
+There is a fourth command we also use with the three above, but you can do it at any time to check where you are in the git workflow:

+- `git status` to check what files have changed, etc.

+We use these commands A LOT.

 Let's check the status of our repo.